braincow/tsk-rs/README.md

 ## tsknt

 An utility to add Markdown formatted notebook to your task.
 When leaving a task to work on another just leave yourself a note on what you did so it becomes a tad easier to pickup from where you left off.

+To assist in organizing your work it is possible to write todo lists into the notes by using Markdown Github style of extensions, like this:

+- [ ] this action point has not been completed
+- [x] this action however has been

+These action points can then be queried with `tsknt action-points` subcommand.